Dasharo/dasharo-blobs/asrock/spc741d8/README.md

-# ASRock Rack SPC blobs SPC741D8-2L2T
+# ASRock Rack SPC741D8-2L2T/BCM blobs

-The directory contains blobs to produce a full Dasharo firmware image compatible with ASRock Rack SPC741D8-2L2T.
+The directory contains blobs to produce a full Dasharo firmware image compatible with ASRock Rack SPC741D8-2L2T/BCM.

 Do not use or load software from this repository until you have carefully read the licenses assigned to the relevant components.
 By downloading or using the